 - ESD Packaging.
 If you ship sensitive circuit boards, chips, or other electronic devices, it’s important to ensure harmful static charges do not damage your items.
 Circuit boards, small electronic parts, and other highly sensitive items benefit from specially designed Faraday Cage boxes lined with ESD foam to prevent damage.
 In addition, if you ship sensitive electronic items, you’ll need ESD mailers, anti-static bags, and pouches to eliminate static charge.
 Finally, ESD cushioning, foam, and cushion bags prevent unwanted electrical charge from damaging your items when shipped in standard corrugated boxes.

 - Labels.
 Finally, you’ll need a variety of labels to ensure you know what’s in each box as well as where it is going.
-Shipping labels, inventory labels, international labels, and barcode/UPC labels are just a few of the potential label types you may need.
+Shipping labels, inventory labels, mixed use labels, international labels, and barcode/UPC labels are just a few of the potential label types you may need.

 Turn to Correct Products for Your Shipping and Packaging Needs